 - i.
 Contractor shall establish and implement procedures and a system with dedicated staff for routine internal monitoring and auditing of compliance risks, prompt response to compliance issues as they arise, investigation of potential compliance problems as identified in the course of self-evaluation and audits, correction of such problems promptly and thoroughly (or coordination of suspected criminal acts with law enforcement agencies) to reduce the potential for recurrence, and ongoing compliance with the requirements under the Contract. - ii.
 Contractor shall implement and maintain written policies for all DBH funded employees, and of any contractor or agent, that provide detailed information about the False Claims Act and other Federal and State laws, including information about rights of employees to be protected as whistleblowers. - iii.
-Contractor shall maintain documentation, verification or acknowledgement that the Contractor's employees, subcontractors, interns, volunteers, and members of Board of Directors are aware of these Policies and Procedures and the Compliance Program.
+Contractor shall maintain documentation, verification or acknowledgement that the Contractor's employees, subcontractors, interns, volunteers, and members of Board of Directors are aware of these Policies and Procedures and the Compliance Program. - iv.

-iv.
 Contractor shall have a Compliance Plan demonstrating the seven (7) elements of a Compliance Plan.
 Contractor has the option to develop its own or adopt DBH's Compliance Plan.
 Should Contractor develop its own Plan, Contractor shall submit the Plan prior to implementation for review and approval to:

 DBH Office of Compliance 303 East Vanderbilt Way San Bernardino, CA 92415-0026 c.
-Code of Conduct
+Code of Conduct i.
+Should the Contractor develop its own Code of Conduct, Contractor shall submit the Code prior to implementation to the following DBH

-Or send via email to: Compliance_Questions@dbh.sbcounty.gov
+Or send via email to: Compliance\Questions@dbh.sbcounty.gov